-Full proposal application packages, including all letters of collaboration, shall be submitted through the apply function on Grants.gov.
+Application packages, including all letters of collaboration, shall be submitted through the apply function on Grants.gov.
 The standard NOAA funding application package is available at www.grants.gov.
 Potential funding applicants must register with Grants.gov before any application materials can be submitted.
-An organization's one time registration process may take up to three weeks to complete so allow sufficient time to ensure applications are submitted before the closing date.
+An organization's one time registration process may take up to three weeks to complete, so allow sufficient time to ensure applications are submitted before the closing date.
 The Grants.gov site contains directions for submitting an application, the application package (forms), and is also where the completed application is submitted.

-If an applicant does not have Internet access, one set of originals (signed) and an electronic copy (on CD or DVD) of the proposals and related forms shall be mailed to the attention of Penny Larin, NOAA Pacific Services Center, 737 Bishop Street, Suite 1550, Honolulu, Hawaii, 96813.
-No e-mail or fax copies will be accepted.
-Full proposal application packages, including all letters of collaborations, shall be submitted together in one package.
+If an applicant does not have Internet access, one set of originals (signed) and an electronic copy (on CD or DVD) of the proposals and all required government forms shall be mailed to: NOAA Inouye Regional Center, NOS Pacific Services Center, Attn: Penny Larin, 1845 Wasp Blvd., Building 176, Honolulu, Hawaii 96813.
+No email or fax copies will be accepted.
+Full proposal application packages, including all letters of collaborations and support, shall be submitted together in one package.